Contrastive Self-supervised Learning in Recommender Systems: A Survey: Pretext Task

 Based on the framework of SGL, several works are proposed.
 The main difference with SGL is in the view generation strategies. \textbf{DCL}~\cite{DCL} perturbs the edges in $L$-ego net of each node to obtain views. \textbf{GDCL}~\cite{GDCL} generate new graph view using graph diffusion.
 Moreover, it constructs the \textit{intra-view} negative pairs and the Eq.(\ref{eq:neg}) can be rewritten as

-\textbf{SimGCL}~\cite{SimGCL}, \textbf{XSimGCL}~\cite{XSimGCL}, and \textbf{RocSE}\cite{RocSE} generate views by adding uniform noises to node representations.
-Moreover, to reduce the computational complexity, XSimGCL~\cite{XSimGCL} replaces the final-layer contrast with cross-layer contrasting.
-It only utilizes one GNN-encoder and contrasts embeddings of different layers. \textbf{LightGCL}~\cite{LightGCL} proposes a singular value decomposition (SVD)-based graph augmentation strategy to effectively distill global collaborative signals.
+\textbf{LightGCL}~\cite{LightGCL} proposes a singular value decomposition (SVD)-based graph augmentation strategy to effectively distill global collaborative signals.
 In specific, SVD is first performed on the adjacency matrix.
 Then, the list of singular values is truncated to retain the largest $K$ values and truncated matrices are used to reconstruct the adjacency matrix.
 The node contrastive learning is performed between the reconstructed graph and the original graph. \textbf{RGCL}~\cite{RGCL} also performs edge contrastive learning.
 It maximizes the MI between the review representation and the corresponding interaction representation.
-Specifically, the interaction representation is obtained by feeding the user and item representations into an MLP.